SteveMuiyuro/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script prints the first 10 lines
 This scrip prints the third line of a file
-This command creates a file and writes a test inside it
+This command creates a file and writes a test inside it This script writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content